-* Handmade in Chicago - Sign up newsletter for $15 off your first order - Free US Shipping for orders $100+ *
+* Handmade in Chicago - 2nd Anniversary Sale Up to 35% off - Free US Shipping for orders $100+ *

 Aha Moments from Fine Leather Working workshop